coder-shubham/Nagar-Pravah-V1/README.md

 - **LangChain:** Framework for building LLM applications
 - **Google Cloud SDK:** Development and deployment tools
 - **Firebase CLI:** Command-line tools for Firebase

+### Frontend Application
+- **Firebase Studio** : Our full frontend Application is Built using Firebase Studio in Typescript

 ## 🚀 Setup and Deployment